jimbrake/Slides-Papers-Reports/Floating_point/README.md

 And leading zeros counting and shifting the mantissa takes time
 Saw the oportunity to maintain normalization and using trailling zeros count
 to adjust the exponent and to offer gradual overflow at no additional cost
 The patent makes for difficult reading.
+The terminology is improving, see the HUB references
 Was trying to get a process patent without relying on previously disclosed information
 (see: 2023 Floating-point-n-patent / Correspondence with IEEE 854 committee.pdf)